socrata/socrata-py/README.md

 Similar to the `csv` method are the `xls`, `xlsx`, and `tsv` methods, which upload those files.

+There is a `blob` method as well, which uploads blobby data to the source.
+This means the data will not be parsed, and will be displayed as a blob in the catalog once the revision is applied.

 #### Create a new Dataset from Pandas
 Datasets can also be created from Pandas DataFrames